parthenon-hpc-lab/parthenon/CONTRIBUTING.md

 4. Generate images showing the performance numbers.
 5. Add images to an orphan branch in the Parthenon repository (branch name is figures).
-6. Add new performance metrics to the appropriate performance .json file stored in the Wiki.
-These JSON files are labeled with the following format: performance_metrics_current-branch.json, this means each branch should have its own .json performance file.
+6. Add new performance metrics to the appropriate performance JSON file stored in the Wiki.
+These JSON files are labeled with the following format:
+   `performance_metrics_current-branch.json`, this means each branch should have its own JSON performance file.
 7. Create or overwrite a wiki page that contains links to the performance figures located in the parthenon wiki repository.
 8. Upload the wiki page the images and performance metrics to the Parthenon